hyperdxio/sample-fluentbit/README.md

 # Fluent Bit + HyperDX Integration Demo

-This demo shows how to run Fluent Bit with HyperDX integration using Docker Compose.
+This demo shows how to run Fluent Bit v4.x with HyperDX integration using Docker Compose.
 The setup includes log collection, processing with OpenTelemetry formatting, and forwarding to HyperDX for observability.

+For other Fluent Bit versions:
+- **Fluent Bit 2.x**: See [HyperDX Fluent Bit 2.x documentation](https://www.hyperdx.io/docs/install/fluentbit#fluentbit-2x)
+- **Other versions**: This configuration is compatible with Fluent Bit 3.1.x-4.x series

 ## What This Demo Does